johnwright/diffa/release-notes/next.md

 * [233] - Scan summary information will be persisted.
 * [241] - Escalations are now phased rather than running as a batch action on completion of scan.
 * [248] - Escalations can trigger an ignore.
+* [250] - Escalation rules are now expressed with a SQL-like syntax, as opposed to a set of fixed events.

 ## General Maintenance